Wirthlin Worldwide: History

 During its existence, the company went through two name changes, The Wirthlin Group in the 1990s and Wirthlin Worldwide at the beginning of the 21st century.
 It was finally sold and merged into Harris Interactive in the fall of 2004.
 The company website was shut down and began redirecting to Harris Interactive on March 16, 2005.

-Wirthlin Worldwide won the ARF David Ogilvy Advertising "Grand Winner" Award four times, most recently in 2002 for its research work on the Robert Wood Johnson "Covering Kids" campaign.
 It ceased to operate as a separate company on September 8, 2004, when it was sold to Harris Interactive in a deal valued at $42 million.